-The West End Festival is Glasgow's largest cultural event and every June takes over this popular area of Glasgow with a wide variety of events and performances.
-Last year over 400 performances took place in 80 venues.
-Look at the 2013 programme on this page, and if you want to take part please contact us as soon as you can.
-The deadline for participation is 15 March.
+The West End Festival is Glasgow’s largest cultural event and every June takes over this popular area of Glasgow with a wide variety of events and performances.
+Last year over 400 events took place in 80 venues.

 Over 100 Glasgow-based organisations, arts groups and local and international artists deliver a mixture of activities and projects, overseen by a small festival team.
 The WEF brings all of these activities together in the festival programme and includes events, exhibitions, performances, talks, tours, workshops and screenings, and many are free of charge to allow accessibility.
 The WEF’s ethos is to include participants and venues that can complement the already diverse programme.

 More than 1 million visitors have attended the event since it started and last year the festival encompassed over 400 events in 80 venues across the west end.

 The 2014 programme will be launched in late April.
 Some events such as the Cottier Chamber Project have already been announced and tickets can be booked online.